 Delaware does not have an inheritance tax.
 However, be aware that the inheritance laws of other states may apply to you if you inherit property or assets from someone living in a state that has an inheritance tax.
 In Kentucky, for instance, all in-state property is subject to an inheritance tax, even if the beneficiary lives in a different state.
 Check the local laws to see if you’ll owe tax when you receive an inheritance from someone who lives out-of-state.

 Delaware does not levy a gift tax either.
-The federal gift tax exemption is $15,000 per year for each person to whom you give gifts.
-If you give one person more than $15,000 in a year, you must declare that gift to the IRS.
-It counts against your lifetime gift tax exemption of $11.18 million and lowers your federal estate tax exemption.
+The federal gift tax exemption is $16,000 per year for each person to whom you give gifts in 2021, going up to $16,000 in2022.
+If you give one person more than $16,000 in a year, you must declare that gift to the IRS.
+It counts against your lifetime gift tax exemption of $12.06 million and lowers your federal estate tax exemption.

 Federal Estate Tax

 You won’t have to pay a state estate tax in Delaware.
 The federal estate tax may still apply, though.
-The exemption for the federal estate tax is $11.18 million.
-This figure recently increased with the signing of the 2017 tax bill.
-For married couples, the exemption is portable, meaning that with the right legal maneuvers, a couple can protect up to $22.36 million when the second spouse dies.
+The exemption for the federal estate tax is $11.70 million doe deaths in 2021, going up to $12.06 million in 2022.
+For married couples, the exemption is portable, meaning that with the right legal maneuvers, a couple can protect up to $24.12 million when the second spouse dies.

 |FEDERAL ESTATE TAX RATES|